JulianNicholls/GraphQL-with-React/README.md

 I have not updated to the latest react-router.

 I am using React Functional Components and Hooks instead of classes.

+My queries are in a single file `.../queries/index.js`

 ### Git client